Waves of Liberation

 Moving into nursing came as a natural fit to further engage in supporting others within reproductive health.
 After receiving my masters from University of San Diego in nursing, I began working at Oregon Health and Science University on labor and delivery.
 Birth work is an honor.
 I appreciate the role of holding space, facilitating brave and safe spaces and supporting others on the most heart breaking or most celebratory days of their lives.
 Currently, I continue working alongside pregnant folks with the OHSU maternal fetal medicine team.

-I hope to specialize in perinatal mood disorders, traumatic birth, obstetric violence, fetal and neonatal loss alongside other behavioral health needs.
+As a psychiatric mental health nurse practitioner (PMHNP), I see clients through UpWell Psychiatry in Oregon and Washington via Telehealth.
+I see clients ages 14 and older.
+I specialize in perinatal mood disorders, traumatic birth, obstetric violence, fetal and neonatal loss alongside other behavioral health needs.
 I hope to continue to embody and utilize and anti-racist, decolonized and ecofeminist lens within the work.